Hawaii Congressman Announces Commercial Air Tours Bill

 Key Takeaways:

-• Congressman Ed Case (D-Hawaii) plans to introduce the "Safe and Quiet Skies Act" to tighten regulations for commercial air tours, citing recent fatal crashes and significant community impact concerns.
+• Congressman Ed Case will introduce the "Safe and Quiet Skies Act" to establish stricter federal regulations for commercial air tour operations, citing recent fatal crashes in Hawaii and community impact concerns.

-• Key provisions include a 1,500-foot AGL altitude minimum, a 55 dbA noise limit over occupied areas, sterile cockpit procedures, and a prohibition of flights over sensitive areas like national parks and military installations.
+• Key provisions include requiring flights to maintain 1,500 feet AGL (except for takeoff/landing), limiting noise to 55 dbA over occupied areas, implementing sterile cockpit procedures, and prohibiting flights over sensitive areas like national parks.

-• The act would also allow states and localities to impose additional requirements beyond federal regulations.
+• The act would also empower states and localities to impose additional requirements on commercial air tours.

 See a mistake?
 Contact us.